SMS Möwe (1914): First raiding voyage

-This part of her mission complete, Möwe then moved into the Atlantic, operating first between Spain and the Canary islands, and later off the coast of Brazil.
+This part of her mission complete, Möwe then moved into the Atlantic, operating first between Spain and the Canary Islands, and later off the coast of Brazil.

 Action of 16 January 1916

 The single ship action was fought between a German auxiliary cruiser and a UK cargo ship off the Portuguese islands of Madeira in the Atlantic Ocean.

-Möwe was steaming about 120 miles south of Madeira with the merchant steamer Appam, a ship previously captured by the Germans who installed a prize crew and transferred several dozen prisoners of war to.
+Möwe was steaming about 120 miles south of Madeira with the merchant steamer Appam, a ship previously captured by the Germans who installed a prize crew and transferred several dozen prisoners of war to her.
 At sunset, lookouts aboard Möwe sighted smoke on the horizon, indicating a ship.
 Kapitän Dohna-Schlodien ordered Appam to remain behind while he went to investigate.
 Several minutes later, at about 21:00, Möwe came within distance of making out that the smoke had originated from a large merchant ship, later identified as Clan Mactavish.

 By the time Möwe came within close range, it was dark, so Möwe approached cautiously.
 Using a signal lamp, Dohna-Schlodien asked the cargo ship's name.
 Clan Mactavish replied by asking that the German ship first identify herself.
 Dohna-Schlodien signalled that his ship was Author, a Harrison Line ship sailing from Liverpool to Natal.
 Möwe reportedly looked very similar to Author, which had been sunk by the German Navy a few weeks earlier.
 Clan Mactavish then signalled her name and that they were returning to Britain from Australia.

 Having identified the British ship, Dohna-Schlodien crossed her bow and ordered a halt.
 Instead of complying, Clan Mactavish changed course and increased speed, hoping to outrun the raider.
 Möwe fired warning shots and gave chase.
 Clan Mactavish returned fire with her single gun, but repeatedly missed, and the German ship suffered no damage or casualties.
 Möwe fired salvoes with her four 150 mm guns.
 Clan Mactavish sent wireless telegraph distress signals that were received by the armoured cruiser HMS Essex.
 However, the telegraphist aboard Essex failed to tell his superiors, so no help was sent.
 After taking several hits topside, Clan Mactavish caught fire and her captain signalled his surrender to Möwe.
 Möwe then manoeuvred for boarding.

 All of the German rounds were hits, apart from the warning shots.
 A boarding party from Möwe seized Clan Mactavish and removed her surviving crew as prisoners.
 There were 18 crewmembers killed in or after battle, and five others had been wounded.
 Clan Mactavish's captain was a Royal Navy reservist and her gun was crewed by two Royal Navy gunners.
 The remainder of her crew were civilians.
 This marked a total of more than 500 Allied prisoners of war on Möwe and Appam.

 The boarding party scuttled Clan Mactavish with explosive charges.

 After sinking Clan Mactavish, Möwe reunited with Appam and set a westward course to avoid any Royal Navy cruisers in the area.
 Two cruisers were just over 100 mi away and could have intercepted Möwe had the telegraphist aboard Essex responded.